Convening community means people together in unexpected conversations, to bridge ideas and problem-solving strategies.

 The Project Room collaborated with artist Susie Lee to bring ten artists and ten technologists together for a spirited evening to investigate the nature of problem-solving.
-Participants engaged in brief, circulating sessions akin to speed-dating, with dedicated "chaperones" eavesdropping on the dates and Tweeting in real time.
+Participants engaged in speed-dating sessions, with dedicated chaperones eavesdropping on the dates and tweeting in real time.

-Tapping into the rich intellectual “makers” from diverse creative backgrounds, we encouraged people to think about how problems are addressed and solutions are tested in fields that often do not interact with each other.
-Participants stretched their brains, expanded their vocabulary and found common language in the space of problem-solving.
+Creators from diverse creative backgrounds thought about how problems and solutions in fields that often do not interact with each other.

 Angel Soldier, 2015,Yee Park, Courtesy of SAM

 "What we see tells us who we are; looking is never unbiased, never neutral."

 Susie Lee shaped an evening event at Seattle Asian Art Museum that offered the chance to view a single work from the exhibition "Paradox of Place: Contemporary Korean Art," through multiple, nuanced perspectives, including a Communist writer, the ED of Langston Hughes Performing Arts Center, a conflict resolution guide, a ceramic artist, a jazz musician and a dancer.